Do Go On - 207 - The Golden State Killer

 came a new name, original Night Stalker.

-They original was in the name.
+Original was in the name.

-No, they called him Night Stalker,
+They called Night Stalker,

-and then there was another guy in the 80s
+and then there was another guy in the 80s called Night Stalker,

-So are people like Cyril Kiel's copywriting their names?
+So are people like serial killers

-this guy didn't give himself any of these names.
+I mean, I don't think, I mean, this guy didn't give himself any of these names.

-It just seems like, oh, we can't call the Night Stalker's taken.
+It just seems like, oh, we can't call the Nightstalkers taken.

 The original, that's what happens with bands.

-We can't think of a new band.
+We can't think of a new name.

-Yeah, when bands like, oh, there's already a band in America
+Yeah, when bands like, oh, there's already a band in America called Night Stalker.

 Right.